davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-enjoyable-workflow-for-node-js-tool-development.md

 I first started working with Node around [version 0.4](https://github.com/nodejs/node-v0.x-archive/blob/v0.4.0/ChangeLog) in 2011 and at the time I had absolutely no idea how anything worked.
 I came from a designer-first frontend background and my knowledge of JavaScript was limited to the context of the [browser](https://www.youtube.com/watch?v=Lsg84NtJbmI).

-<aside class="right">If you're new to systems programming altogether you might enjoy this <a href="https://gist.github.com/davemo/3c6042086deff4c2fd8a5f16751050d4" title="So, You want to be a Systems Engineer">gist I created</a> with some learning resources on the topic.
+<aside class="right">If you're new to systems programming altogether you might enjoy <a href="https://gist.github.com/davemo/3c6042086deff4c2fd8a5f16751050d4" title="So, You want to be a Systems Engineer">this gist</a> I put together with a learning path.
 Building tools with Node assumes at least some of this knowledge.
 </aside>

 Jumping into Node was extremely disorienting for me, up was down and left was right, `window` was `global` and there was no `XHR` or `DOM`.
 Writing modules, packages, and command-line tools was all new to me, yet I was intrigued by the potential to leverage my knowledge of JavaScript within the world of tool building and systems programming.